 ‘It is probably raining.’

 Note that particles like wohl are often viewed as a special type of adverbs from a structural perspective (e.g., Cardinaletti 2011).
 The claim in many formal approaches is that several properties of discourse particles derive from more general constraints on sentence adverbs (both in the syntax and in the semantics).
-For instance, both particles and sentence adverbs such as probably cannot occur in the surface scope of sentential negation (7a), and they cannot be combined with other elements of the same type (7b); examples adapted from Grosz (2016: 4):
+For instance, both particles and sentence adverbs such as probably cannot occur in the surface scope of sentential negation; examples adapted from Grosz (2016: 4):

 (7) a.
 Das ist {wohl} nicht {* wohl} seine Schuld.